 Derty Sesh “Forever”

 At the time the video was released, there was a huge backlash.
 There’s a discussion over on Luddite Journo, which gives an indication of how the video was received at the time.
-The record label said they were surprised at the offence caused because they just thought they were making a horror show, like Dexter (but guys, Dexter was a likeable character whose victims were all unconvicted murderers).
+The record label said they were surprised at the offence caused because they just thought they were making a horror show, like Dexter (but guys, Dexter was a likeable character, a vigilante whose victims were all murderers that had previously escaped justice).
 It all ended with Derty Sesh reported as being “exhausted” from the backlash.